AqueJorge/University/DigitalEconomy/Week01/Week01.md

 ### The Next Revolution in Production

+Industry 5.0 is only a few years away from us, currently many companies are working on the basis of this revolution.
+This industrial revolution is basically characterized by exponentially enhancing technology, artificial intelligences capable of doing any type of requested work are being developed, quantum computing, continuous deployment, high-speed telecommunications, complete automation, renewable energy, work directed to the technology, etc. The fifth industrial revolution is barely taking place today and may in a few years be able to see it in its entirety.

 #### References
 - [1] Pohjola, M. (2000).
 Information technology and economic growth: A cross-country analysis.
 - [2] Majeed, M. T., & Ayub, T. (2018).
 Information and communication technology (ICT) and economic growth nexus: A comparative global analysis.
 Pakistan Journal of Commerce and Social Sciences (PJCSS), 12(2), 443-476.